annahosanna/Windows-Graphite-Install-Notes/README.md

 Windows-Graphite-Install-Notes
 ==============================

-Installation notes collected while installing Graphite on Windows with Tomcat
+Installation notes collected while installing Graphite on Windows

+###
+This was a long time ago but as I recall:
+* Change some printf arguments to be standards compliant
+* Use Jython?
+* Remove Unix specific stuff, such as daemon and fork assumptions
+* As I recall there were some stability issues with the web interface and so greenlets were used for http instead.
+* Remove any modules that compile to a binary.
+Use a cross platform version instead.